mighdoll/wgsl-linker/packages/linker/Internals.md

     * During the traverse, mutate the abstract elem graph to add a link from referencing elements (e.g. a call, type annotation) to their FoundRef target (e.g. fn, struct).
-      (so we can rename referncing elements as necessary)
+      (so we can rename referencing elements as necessary)
 1. The text of all referenced FoundRef[] elements is extracted from the source fragment, rewritten according to any renaming, and concatenated into the final linked result string.

 ## Embellishments

-* To support generic parameters imports/exports, a map between export parameter names and import names is created during `FoundRef` construction, see `expImpArgs`.
-  The expImpArgs map is used to rewrite generic elements during extraction.
 * Importing is allowed from user supplied code generator functions.
   Code generator functions expose module names and export names - importing from a code generator is just like importing from a package,